-• A child may be suspended from school (this would only occur following a serious breach of school rules).
+• A child may be excluded from school (fixed term or permanent) following a serious breach of school rules, usually involving repeated violence towards another child or adult.

 If a problem arises the children involved will have the opportunity to explain.
 We will always try to be fair.